Divi19/kitahack_project/README.md

 - [VS code][https://code.visualstudio.com/download]
 - Please install VS Code so that you can view the code and run the flutter application
 - Install the Flutter extension to VS Code (the Dart extension will be automatically installed through this)
+- Run the command "flutter pub get" in order to generate a local.properties file which is vital for running our project, ensure the sdk.dir path is correctly linked to your sdk folder
 - Open up the device emulator through VS Code
 - Run the main.dart file without debugging by right-clicking the main file
 - Wait a few moments till the flutter app runs on the emulator in order to view the project
-- Chnage the sdk.dir in your local.properties file to match with the location that your sdk file is stored
+- Chanage the sdk.dir in your local.properties file to match with the location that your sdk file is stored

 ## Useful videos to help in the setup process
 - Setup Tutorial by [Ghost Together] (https://www.youtube.com/@ghosttogether)